TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Related Work

-\textbf{Evaluation of Large Vision-Language Models.} Lots of research activities focus on evaluating LVLMs' capabilities, which helps understand their strengths and weaknesses and guides the further development of LVLM.
+Lots of research activities focus on evaluating LVLMs' capabilities, which helps understand their strengths and weaknesses and guides the further development of LVLMs.
 For example, Li et al.~\cite{li2023evaluating} present a systematic investigation of object hallucination of LVLMs by proposing a polling-based object probing evaluation method.
 Moreover, ImageNetVC \cite{xia2023imagenetvc} studies how well current LVLMs can master visual commonsense knowledge.
 Liu et al. \cite{liu2023hidden} comprehensively evaluate the performance of LVLMs in visual recognition with text recognition such as Optical Character Recognition (OCR).
 GVT \cite{wang2023makes} evaluates LVLM’s visual semantic understanding and fine-grained perception capabilities.
 However, these studies only evaluate specific tasks with a portion of LVLMs, lacking an overall understanding of LVLMs' capabilities.
-Although recent works \cite{yin2023lamm, fu2023mme, liu2023mmbench, xu2023lvlm} assess LVLMs' multimodal capability by experimenting with amounts of vision-language benchmarks, they only evaluate a portion of LVLMs, leaving the multimodal capability of Bard unexplored.
-Concurrent to our work, Qin et al. \cite{eth2023bard} investigate Bard’s performance on 15 diverse task scenarios with several demos.
-In this work, we present a lightweight LVLM evaluation hub that summarizes recent publicly available LVLMs including Bard, and measures their performance on various multimodal tasks with both quantitative evaluation and various demos.
+Concurrent with our work, recent benchmarks \cite{yin2023lamm, fu2023mme, liu2023mmbench, xu2023lvlm} assess LVLMs' multimodal capability by experimenting with amounts of vision-language samples.
+The difference is that our benchmark aims to measure LVLM's performance on various multimodal tasks with high efficiency.
+As shown in Table \ref{tab:comparison-LVLM-bench}, our TinyLVLM-eHub assess various multimodal capabilities absorbed from massive tasks with only $2.1$K test samples.
+Other than quantitative evaluation, TinyLVLM-eHub also provide various demos to compare several advanced LVLMs including Bard, GPT4V, GeminiPro-V-V, and Claude3-Opus.